dnsimple/dnsimple-support/content/articles/templates.markdown

 ![Apply the template from the record editor](/files/template-apply-template.png)

-Then select the template that you wish to apply.
-In this example, we are going to apply the template that we just created above.
+Select the template that you wish to apply.
+In this example, you will apply the template that you just created above.

 ![Apply the template from the record editor](/files/template-select-template.png)

-If the template could be applied sucessfully, you should see the new record.
+If the template is applied sucessfully, you will see the new record.

 ![Apply the template from the record editor](/files/template-record-created.png)

-If the template could not be applied, it's possible that the content of the template conflicts with an existing record on your domain.
-For example, if our domain already had a "beta" CNAME record, the template could have not been applied.
+If the template is not be applied, it is possible that the content of the template conflicts with an existing record on your domain.
+For example, ifyour domain already has a "beta" CNAME record, the template will not apply.
 Templates do not override any existing DNS records on your domain.